BayiLi081/GIS-bootcamp/README.md

 Hands-on practice is required to complete after class and to be continued in next day's class.

+Reminding the students to register an account on [EROS Registration System (usgs.gov)](https://ers.cr.usgs.gov/register)

 ## Day 03

 **00:00 - 00:30**: